LinkedIn About Section 2026: Character Limit, Preview Lines & Examples

 - Start with a hook: Your opening lines determine if visitors read more

-- Include keywords: LinkedIn's search algorithm uses your About section for discoverability
+- Include keywords: LinkedIn's search algorithm indexes your About section for discoverability

 Why Your LinkedIn About Section Matters